emmajane/tito/workshop-planning/showing_context.md

+---
+layout: default
+title: Have Consequences by Showing Context
+---

 # Have Consequences by Showing Context

 A number of years ago I purchased a copy of The Cognitive Style of Powerpoint by Edward Tufte.
 I was flipping through it today while getting ready for the DrupalCon speaker training I’m giving and found a passage that I’d like to share.